Samuel Oldknow

+Early life and family

-Samuel Oldknow Jnr, the eldest son of Samuel Oldknow Sr and Margery Foster, was born 5 October 1756 in Anderton, near Chorley, Lancashire, and died 18 September 1828 at Mellor Lodge, Derbyshire.
-He had an younger sister named Elizabeth (1758-1762) [according to the grave at Rivington Unitarian Chapel] and a brother, Thomas (c.1755/56-1791 d.aged 35 according to the grave at Mellor Parish Church).
-Oldknow was educated at the local Rivington Grammar School and later served as an apprentices in his uncle’s draper’s shop in Nottingham.
+Samuel Oldknow Jnr, the eldest son of Samuel Oldknow Sr and Margery Foster, was born on 5 October 1756 in Anderton, near Chorley in Lancashire.
+He had a younger sister named Elizabeth (1758–1762 according to the grave at Rivington Unitarian Chapel), and a brother, Thomas (c.1755/56–1791 d. aged 35 according to the grave at Mellor Parish Church).
+Oldknow was educated at the local Rivington Grammar School and later served as an apprentice in his uncle's draper's shop in Nottingham.
 His family were members of the Rivington Unitarian Chapel, where his father was interred in 1759 at the age of 25.
-Following the death of his father, Oldknow's mother Margery continued to live with the children at Roscoe Lowe Farm, one of the properties she had inherited from her father Thomas Foster a local yeoman.
-Margery later (in 1770) married John Clayton, a farmer, with whom she had three children: Margery, Samuel and John.
-Oldknow never married; he was at one point in his life engaged to marry the daughter (and heiress) of Peter Drinkwater a textile manufacturer of Manchester, who in 1794 had bought the Manor of Prestwich.
-The engagement was called off as his business declined and Oldknow died a bachelor.
+Following the death of his father, Oldknow's mother Margery continued to live with the children at Roscoe Lowe Farm, one of the properties she had inherited from her father Thomas Foster, a local yeoman.
+In 1770, Margery married John Clayton, a farmer, with whom she had three children: Margery, Samuel and John.